List types for resource aware languages: an implicit name approach: Introduction

-The main contributions of this paper are: \begin{itemize} \item[-] the use of de Bruijn indices (an old concept) and ®-indices (a new concept), because they simplify and ease the formalization, \item[-] the novel concept of $\Ell$-types for characterizing resource awareness, \item[-] a formal definition of linearity in a calculus with explicit substitution based on $\Ell$-types, \item[-] a proof of $\Ell$-type preservation in variants of the $`l$-calculus, \item[-] an implementation in \textsf{Agda} for a part of the formalism (see the \href{https://github.com/PierreLescanne/Lambda-R}{GitHub repository}\footnote{\url{https://github.com/PierreLescanne/Lambda-R}}) and in \textsf{Haskell} for the whole framework (see the \href{https://github.com/PierreLescanne/LambdaCalculusWithDuplicationsAndErasures}{GitHub repository}\footnote{\url{https://github.com/PierreLescanne/LambdaCalculusWithDuplicationsAndErasures}}).
-This second repository contains also a version of this paper where the programs are better presented. \end{itemize}
+The main contributions of this paper are: \begin{itemize} \item[-] the use of de Bruijn indices (an old concept, \Jel{in a novel setting}) and ®-indices (a new concept), \item[-] the novel concept of list types, \Sil{dubbed $\Ell$-types,} for characterising \Sil{linearity in languages with implicit names,} \item[-] a formal definition of linearity based on $\Ell$-typeability in \Sil{three languages}, especially in a calculus with explicit substitution and in a calculus with resource control, because in those calculi a formal and direct definition of linearity is hard to state, \item[-] proofs of $\Ell$-type preservation, hence of linearity, \item[-] an implementation in \textsf{Haskell} for framework \cite{githubrepo2}. \end{itemize}

-The rest of this paper is organized as follows.
-We first review the background on de Bruijn indices, lambda calculus with implicit names in Section~\ref{sec:dB}.
-Next, we introduce a type system for restricted terms with implicit names and its implementation in \textsf{Agda} in Section~\ref{sec:LinLambda}.
-In Section~\ref{sec:luin}, we introduce a type system for restricted terms with implicit names and explicit substitution and prove type preservation.
-In Section~\ref{sec:LRdB}, we design an extended calculus with implicit names and resource control and implement it in \textsf{Haskell} and \textsf{Agda}.
+The rest of this paper is organised as follows.
+We first review the background on de Bruijn indices, the $\lambda$-calculus with implicit names, in Section~\ref{sec:dB}.
+In Section~\ref{sec:LinLambda}, we introduce the notion of \Sil{list types (abbreviated by $\Ell$-types)} and design the language $\Lin$ of restricted terms with implicit names.
+In Section~\ref{sec:luin}, we extend the notion of $\Ell$-types and design the language $\Luin$ of restricted terms with implicit names and explicit substitution and the corresponding calculus for which we prove type preservation.
+In Section~\ref{sec:LRdB}, we modify the notion of $\Ell$-types for the design of the language $\LRdBin$ of extended terms with implicit names, implicit substitution, and resource control, and the corresponding calculus for which we prove type preservation.
+We also provide several examples of computation, and an implementation in \textsf{Haskell}.
 In Section~\ref{sec:related}, we discuss related work.
 Section~\ref{sec:conc} concludes the paper.
+To facilitate the reader's comprehension and understanding of the text, the following table highlights the most important introduced notations, along with their informal definitions and references to the sections in which they are formally introduced.